bryant-nn/Template-Based-Financial-Report-Generation/README.md

 # 📄 Template-Based Financial Report Generation in Agentic and Decomposed Information Retrieval

-**Official Implementation for _Template-Based Financial Report Generation in Agentic and Decomposed Information Retrieval_ (SIGIR 2025)**
+**Official Implementation for _Template-Based Financial Report Generation in Agentic and Decomposed Information Retrieval_**
 _To appear in the Proceedings of the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025)_

 **Authors:**